 The outstanding health benefits of a plant-based diet are making them increasingly popular.
 Celebrities like Jon Stewart, Alec Baldwin, and James Cameron have thrown their support behind the plant-based diet.
 Even people who aren't going totally plant-based have joined initiatives to reduce their consumption of animal protein, like the "meatless Monday" campaigns.
 Telling someone that you're vegan doesn't make them think you're crazy; instead, they're more likely to ask you for advice about cutting out animal protein.

-It helps that more and more restaurants, catering services, and meal delivery companies are aware of the benefits of a plant-based diet and making it easy to make the switch.
+It helps that more and more restaurants, catering services, and top food delivery services are aware of the benefits of a plant-based diet and making it easy to make the switch.
 Companies like Purple Carrot, Veestro, and other meal-delivery services offer plant-based menus, so vegetarians and vegans can enjoy a varied and tasty range of meals.
 Both Purple Carrot and Veestro have special promotions this month in honor of Breast Cancer Awareness Month to give you that extra motivation to try out a plant-based diet.

 Eating a Plant-Based Diet Improves Your Health